dtduval/dtduval.github.io/Daily-notes.md

 **PROCEDURAL NOTES AND AGENDA**

-- To the student who bumped into Mariette Mulaire at the Shopper's Drug Mart recently: please email me as she would like your contact details.
 - Note some background articles/readings listed in the 30 January section below re: Barry Rempel's visit next week.
 - For those who cannot make my office hours to discuss research paper topics (sign up at [www.dtduval.com](http://www.dtduval.com)), please email me to arrange a chat via telephone/Skype.